-- Prepare and deliver the Monthly Report. - Attend project status meetings. - Support ongoing discussions concerning Requests for Information. - Prepare and deliver the Monthly Schedule. - Modify the display drawing upon approval of additional type(s) of equipment. - Modify the database reflecting design drawing from the Points List. - Complete the development of the Sufficiency Study and start Quality Assurance. - Receive stage, and test equipment. - Develop Installation and Cutover Plan. - Start lab setup. - Start the implementation of clearance, remote power terminal, and other feature development. - Start the Development of the Stability test.
+- Prepare and deliver the Monthly Report. - Attend project status meetings (on the phone or via web conference). - Support ongoing discussions concerning Requests for Information. - Prepare and deliver the Monthly Schedule. - Upon completion of the Points List: - Modify the display drawing upon approval of additional type(s) of equipment. - Modify the database reflecting design drawing from the Points List. - Continue the communication protocol between the field equipment and the Rockwell Collins office equipment and Front End Processor Development. - Complete the development of the Sufficiency Study and start Quality Assurance. - Test Equipment. - Continue the implementation of clearance, remote power terminal, and other feature development.